The Future of Video Game Jobs: A Snapshot of Fields in the Booming Industry

 For the majority of video game jobs, a healthy dose of passion and knowledge will suffice.

-Bureau of Labor Statistics data show the amount of time Americans are playing video games is on the rise, especially so for 15- to 24-year-olds, who now spend more than five hours a week gaming.
+Bureau of Labor Statistics data show the amount of time Americans spend playing video games is on the rise — especially so for 15- to 24-year-olds, who now spend about five hours per week gaming.
+Meanwhile, hours spent watching TV — while still much higher — have been steadily declining since the agency started tracking the numbers in 2003.

-Entire career fields are budding in efforts to monetize those hours.
+Entire career fields are budding in efforts to monetize those changing habits.

 “That all has to start with the data,” Greeley said.
 “There’s a tremendous amount of opportunity there… for business students, for people who can help with their data insights and their number crunching to make data-informed decisions.”